Is "Service" and "Up-selling" dead? Is your management style killing it???

 Peter Dean Bouloukos

-Now, a few days later, I am sitting in on a front of house meeting at a casual themed restaurant.
+Next, a few days later, I am sitting in on a front of house meeting at a casual themed restaurant.
 The manager leading part of the meeting begins speaking about “up-selling” because people “want it” and it is “important.”
-The management team and ownership group move forward with “service” while completly ignoring the "how" or specifics of great service.
+The management team and ownership group move forward with “service” while completely ignoring the "how" or specifics of great service.

 Hospitality is how to get a guest to come back the third time.
 Learning to focus upon hospitality takes time, expertise and has to be unique to each employee and every table.
 Hospitality is the only thing addressing the primary reason people walk into a restaurant or bar operation.
 Learning to develop greatness within is a worthwhile investment.
+It's your team that touches each table creating the experiences people remember.
 Now, instead of up-selling or reading a script, it’s important to build confidence within your team so they will be capable of guiding or providing “helpful suggestions” to a guest.
 Done correctly, the guest learns something or tries something new and feels great about the approach and experience.
 Pre-scripted upselling techniques seem pushy and almost desperate not only making the guest feel uncomfortable but also your valued employee.
 The distinctions between service, hospitality, quality products, great food, upselling and helpful suggestions will make a significant difference to any bottom line, guest counts, employee retention and morale.

 No matter how you look at it, hospitality creates the lasting impression and understanding how to create a winning atmosphere on a consistent basis is vital.
 Trust me, it’s an “invisible product” the guests actually “purchase” or “buy into.”
 Learning the distinctions will make a guest feel great about doing business with you.
 The meaning of “customer service” is always evolving because guest demands can change with a Reality TV show or a “point and click” online.
 Keeping up with this requires agility and on-going leadership development.
 When is the last time you sent your manager or management team off for a weekend of development?
 If your impulse was "I can't afford this" or "I don't need to do this" trust me you are already doing something wrong and truly need to consider making changes in approach.